sullystuff/solana-program-anonymizer/README.md

 use:

-put strip.py in your project room
+put strip.py in your project root

-compile your program
+compile your program `anchor build`

 run `python3 strip.py`